dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1702: Disabled individuals can contribute meaningfully.
+### T1702: People with disabilities contribute meaningfully to society.

 |Support|
 |---|